cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

    half of h1, and the corresponding public key A1, as described in
    {{RFC8032, Section 5.2.5}}.
 Let prefix1 denote the second half of the hash digest, h1[57],...,h1[113].
-1. Hash the private key bk, 57 octets, using SHAKE256(bk, 117).
-Let h2 denote the
+1. Construct the blind_ctx as concat(bk, 0x00, ctx), where bk is a 57-byte octet
-   resulting digest.
+   string, hash the result using SHAKE256(blind_ctx, 117), and store the digest in a 117-octet digest, denoted h2.
 Interpret the lower 57 bytes buffer as a little-endian integer, forming a secret scalar s2.
 Note that this explicitly skips the buffer pruning step in {{RFC8032, Section 5.2}}.
 Let prefix2 denote the second half of the hash digest, h2[57],...,h2[113].